Summer Driver's Ed classes are now full. September signups will begin July 13th.

 Registering for an SHS Driver's Education Class

-Pay $100 Fee online or in the school Finance Office.
+Pay $100 Fee online or in the school Finance Office (can also be paid over the phone to the finance office).
 This covers the full class.

 Pay $81 Fee online or in the school Finance Office.
-This covers the driving portion only.
+This covers the driving portion only (class was completed online).

-Note: 9th graders and non-SHS students must pay fee in finance office.
+Note: 9th graders and non-SHS students can pay online by selecting the public item option, by calling the finance office, or in person at the finance office.

 Spending practice time on the road with your student will have a DEFINITE effect on his/her success in Driver Education!!